maevadevs/Learn-SQL-Server/1-dml-dql/05-joining-tables/07-cross-join.md

 # `CROSS JOIN`

 - Returns a Cartesian product of rows from both tables
-- Join every row from the first table with every row from the second table
+- Join every single row from the first table with every single row from the second table
 - Does not establish a relationship between the joined tables

 ## Format